winlibs/cURL/docs/libcurl/opts/CURLOPT_SSL_CIPHER_LIST.md

 }
 ~~~

-# AVAILABILITY
+# HISTORY

-Added in 7.9, in 7.83.0 for BearSSL
+Added in 7.9, in 7.83.0 for BearSSL, in 8.8.0 for mbedTLS

-If built TLS enabled.
+# %AVAILABILITY%

 # RETURN VALUE